Matías Silvestre

 Matías Agustín Silvestre (born 25 September 1984) is an Argentine former professional footballer who played as a centre-back.

 Club career

 Boca Juniors

-Silvestre began his career with Argentine club Boca Juniors, where he would go on to make his league debut on 23 March 2003 in a 3–1 win over Lanús.
+Silvestre began his career with Argentine team Boca Juniors, where he would go on to make his league debut on 23 March 2003 in a 3–1 win over Lanús.
 Silvestre soon was inserted into the Boca Juniors starting line-up and between 2003 and 2007, he went on to make 63 league appearances, scoring six goals.
 He was used as both a central defender and a right full-back during his spell with the club.
 Following an impressive 2007 season of the club, Silvestre was transferred to Catania in the Serie A.

 Catania

 During the 2008 January transfer window, Silvestre transferred to Sicilian club Catania on loan.
 His first six months at Catania was not so great as he was not part of then-coach Silvio Baldini's starting team, making just 11 appearances, just five as a starter.
 However, his loan was nonetheless made permanent in the summer of 2008 for €2.043 million after Walter Zenga was appointed head coach, following the sacking of Baldini.
 He soon became an instrumental part of Catania's first team and was a major influence on their fairly successful 2008–09 season as the club avoided relegation for the third consecutive season.

 Silvestre continued to shine during his third season in Sicily as the defender went on to make more appearances than any of his teammates during the 2009–10 campaign.
 He formed a solid defensive line-up with the likes of Pablo Álvarez, Nicolás Spolli, Christian Terlizzi and Ciro Capuano as Catania recorded their record-breaking points total in Serie A, finishing in 13th place with just 45 goals conceded in 38 matches.
 During the 2010–11 Serie A campaign, Silvestre earned captaincy at the Sicilian club, following the sale of Giuseppe Mascara to Napoli on 31 January 2011.
 He has made 116 total appearances for his club, scoring seven goals, six of which have come during the 2010–11 Serie A season, a season which recorded a third consecutive record points total for the Sicilian club.
 On 9 July 2011, Marco Biagianti was assigned captaincy of the club for the 2011–12 Serie A season.